Supply Chain Interruptions=Shopping Looks Different These Days

-When the pandemic hit more than 18 months ago, we experienced our first taste of product shortages.
+When the pandemic hit more than 18 months ago, we experienced our first taste of supply chain interruptions and product shortages.
 Not only do these shortages continue to this day, the issues — likely due to products stuck on container ships, raw material shortages, and a lack of associates to stock warehouses and store floors — have grown to impact the entire supply chain.

 We set out to examine how this far-reaching issue is affecting the relationship between shoppers and retailers and between consumers and brands.